 Information literacy is more related to library science, while media literacy relates more to media content, industry, and social effects.
 In addition, information literacy covers where to find and evaluate information and how to use it, while media literacy covers how it works and produces its different forms.

 Do you want to build a winning marketing strategy for the digitally disrupted world?
-Then enroll for our PGP in Digital Transformation.
+Then enroll for our IMT Ghaziabad Digital Marketing Program.

 Do You Want to Build a Digital-Ready Business?

 We live and work in an ever-growing digital world.
 Business owners who want to keep up with the times and beat the competition should take steps to ensure that their business is digital-ready.
 Fortunately, Simplilearn offers aIMT Ghaziabad Digital Marketing Program that equips you to tackle the challenges of a business transformation.

 The program, held in conjunction with Purdue University, focuses on the critical aspects of building a digital-ready business.
 You'll learn everything you need to face 21st century digital business challenges, from understanding and leveraging the drivers of transformation to building a digital business strategy.
 You will also learn how to lead organizations and help them navigate through the digital disruption.